Dr. Woit's HomePage

 • Make-up evaluations may not have identical format due to resource limitations; for example, a make-up test might be off-line, using paper-pencil, with no aids and no computer, although material covered will be the same.

 • If more than one ACR is submitted in a term, the student will be required to meet with the CS Program Director, who will investigate the issue, and may require a change to the student's course of studies.
-This meeting is automatically triggered by the second ACR, as per CS departmental policy; the professor is not involved.
+This meeting is automatically triggered by submitting a second ACR, as per CS departmental policy; the professor is not involved.
+Note that this is the ACR total over all your courses, not just CPS393.
+Thus, if you submit one ACR for CPS305 only, and later a second ACR for CPS393 only, that counts as two ACRs.

 • If the missed evaluation is the final exam, students are required, in addition to the forms mentioned in the link above, to petition for an INC grade with the Incomplete Grade Request Form.
 To be allowed to write the makeup exam, you must send a completed form to the instructor within 3 days of the exam, and have a verified ACR.